 Students called to be licensed ministers or spiritual leaders within the ELCA candidacy process will follow various steps along the way in their academic program.
 These steps include three decision points: Entrance, Endorsement, and Approval.
-These processes are designed to discern a candidate's call to licensed ministry and to evaluate a candidate's readiness for licensed ministry.
+These points are designed to assist in the discernment of a candidate's call to licensed ministry and the evaluation of a candidate's readiness for this ministry.
 This brief description of the ELCA candidacy process provides an overview of each decision point.
-This more detailed description gives information about what is required for each decision point.
+This more detailed description gives information about what is required at each point.

 Licensed ministry in the ELCA is known as rostered ministry.
-If you are considering being rostered in the ELCA, contact your synod candidacy person early in the process, preferably about a year before you intend to begin seminary.
+If you are considering becoming rostered in the ELCA, contact your synod candidacy person early in the process, preferably about a year before you intend to begin seminary.
 If you are considering ministry/spiritual leadership in another tradition, contact the governing body of your tradition early and often prior to beginning seminary.

 If you are unsure about becoming a candidate for ministry, you are encouraged to be in contact with your synod or governing body anyway.
 You may always begin the process and discern later that this is not for you.
 It is more complicated to begin this process later in your seminary program.

 For ELCA candidacy, one is generally Entranced into candidacy around the same time as when applying to seminary.
 For those in other traditions, generally you also will have completed initial entrance into their process around the same time as you are applying to seminary.

 If you are now being entranced into ELCA candidacy or the licensure process of another tradition, and see that this may not be completed until after the start of your program, please be in conversation with the Associate Dean